-Year ended Year ended

-Particulars March 31, 2023 March 31, 2022
+Particulars Year ended March 31, 2023

 Provident Fund/ Pension Fund 20 18

 Superannuation Fund 1 1

 National Pension Scheme 2 2

 34. Share - based payments

 Under the Employee Stock Option Scheme 2018 - DBL ESOP 2018, stock options of the Holding company i.e. Dalmia Bharat Limited granted to senior executives of the Parent Company would vest in not less than one year and not more than five years from the date of grant of the options.
 The Nomination and Remuneration Committee of the Holding company has approved multiple grants with related vesting conditions.
 Vesting of the options would be subject to continuous employment and certain performance parameters stipulated by the Nomination and Remuneration Committee of the Holding company.
 Hence the options would vest with passage of time on meeting the performance parameters.